How to reset check engine light once it appears? Many drivers seek a solution to this problem especially if it happens frequently.

 You’ll probably be using the basic one which has an old school type screen (like a digital watch) and a set of buttons for navigating the menu.
 These are the most widespread and least expensive.

 Of course, there are ones with LCD displays and more functions, but these tend to be more expensive and are usually meant for professional use.

 OBD II scanners work on a basic “YES” or “NO” principle and the navigation is mostly up, down left, or right through the menu.
 If you’ve played Tetris, you’ll know how to do this, trust me.

 Here we’ll state a basic principle, it varies depending on the type of scanner but you should be able to get the idea.

 These connectors are mostly hidden behind a plastic hatch or less visible places (like above the foot pedals).

 Each car model has a location of its own.
-I would recommend to Google it in order to save yourself some time and wandering around.
-Believe me; some manufacturers have made it like seeking for lost treasure.
+I would recommend Google it to save yourself some time and wandering around.
+Believe me; some manufacturers have made it like seeking lost treasure.

 2. Connect the OBD II scan tool